Kentico toolbar editor

 This will expose the HTML structure of your page in terms of which elements are contained in each HTML tag.

 Only publisher level content editors have access to this button.

 DIV containers are needed in order to create multi-column layouts.
 In order to create a two or three column layout, follow the steps listed below.

 - Click the DIV icon.

-- Below are instructions for creating two and three column layouts in your content.
+- Below are instructions for creating two, three and four column layouts in your content.

 - Inside the 'columnWrapper' div container, Press the Enter key once to generate another paragraph tag.